security-as-code/rampart-spec/README.md

 | detect | Monitoring mode: the application behaves as normal.
 Path Traversal attacks are allowed by the agent.
 If configured, a log message is generated with details of the event.
 A log message must be specified with this action. |

-As part of the action statement, the user may optionally specify the parameter 'stacktrace: “full”'.
+As part of the action statement, the user may optionally specify the parameter `stacktrace: “full”`.
 When this parameter is specified, the stacktrace of the location of the attempted exploit is included in the security log entry.

 ### Example